MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/remote-tool-examples.md

 The following examples demonstrate how to use the remote session commands to disconnect a client computer from a session and to end a remote session.
 Only the server computer that started the remote session can end it.

-To disconnect a client computer from a remote session, on the client computer, type **@q**.
+To disconnect a client computer from a remote session, on the client computer, type <strong>@q</strong>.

 In response, the following message appears on the client computer that disconnected.